Register for our webinar

 We’ve covered 20 sample puzzles to get your prep started.

-Common puzzles are those types of puzzles where you might not require your programming skills.
+Logical puzzles are those types of puzzles where you might not require your programming skills.
 It’s based on your reasoning and logical skills.
+Let’s look at some logical interview puzzles for software engineers.

 1. Crossing the Bridge Puzzle